Peter Jones (missionary): Mississaugas obtain title deeds

-Through the 1840s, Jones' health had been in decline.
+Through the 1840s, Jones's health had been in decline.
 By the time the Mississaugas moved to New Credit, Jones was too ill to move to an unbuilt settlement.
 Having to abandon the Credit Mission, he returned to Munceytown with his family.
 Jones resigned his position in the Methodist church, but continued to undertake work here and there as his health permitted.
 By 1850, his doctor had ordered him to completely stop travelling and performing his clerical duties, but Jones ignored his advice.
 In 1851, Jones moved to a new estate near Echo Place, which he dubbed Echo Villa.
 The estate was close to the established town of Brantford, but also allowed him to be close to New Credit.
 Although he continued to work, his failing health kept him at home often, and he began pursuing more domestic activities.
 Taking up woodcarving, he won £15 for his bowl and ladle at the annual provincial exhibition.
 He began writing for the Aborigines Protection Society, acting as their Canadian correspondent for their publication The Colonial Intelligencer; or, Aborigines' Friend.
 In the 1850s, Peter began to devote his time and efforts more to his wife and children.
 His son Charles attended Genesee College in Lima, New York, then studied law.
 Jones continued travelling when his health permitted.
 In 1851, to Lake of Two Mountains in Canada East; in 1852, through Northern Ontario; in 1853, he travelled to New York City for a missionary meeting; and in 1854, he travelled to Syracuse, New York, for a Methodist convention.

 The New Credit settlement met with early difficulties, but soon began to prosper.
 An early sawmill was destroyed by arson in 1851, but a new one was soon in operation.
 White squatters were driven off the land by about 1855, although theft of logs remained a problem for several years afterwards.

 Jones was struck by illness in December 1855 during a wagon ride home from New Credit to Echo Villa.
 Unable to shake the illness, Jones died in his home on June 29, 1856.
 He was buried at Greenwood Cemetery in Brantford.
 His wife Eliza supervised the publication of his books after his death.
 Life and Journals was published in 1860 and History of the Ojebway Indians in 1861.

 Memorials

-In 1857, a monument was erected in Jones' honour at New Credit, inscribed "Erected by the Ojibeway and other Indian tribes to their revered and beloved Chief Kahkewaquonaby (the Rev. Peter Jones)."
+In 1857, a monument was erected in Jones's honour at New Credit, inscribed "Erected by the Ojibeway and other Indian tribes to their revered and beloved Chief Kahkewaquonaby (the Rev. Peter Jones)."

 At the church in New Credit, built in 1852, an inscribed marble tablet reads: